- 1 week pregnant

 How big is a baby at 7 weeks pregnant?

-By now your little fetus has grown to around 1 cm long (10 mm) — clinicians will sometimes call this the ‘crown-rump’ length because it is the distance from one end to the other.
+By now your little fetus has grown to around 1 cm long (0.4 in) — clinicians will sometimes call this the ‘crown-rump’ length because it is the distance from one end to the other.
 This may not seem like much, but remember that not so long ago it was only the size of a poppy seed.
 Give your baby a figurative high-five!
 It’s definitely come a long way from very modest origins.

 Pregnancy week 7 fetal development

 So we know how big the fetus is at this stage, but what’s going on with development?
 By this point, the brain is going through a phase of very substantial growth and differentiation — so much so that it the head growing faster than the rest of the body.
 The embryo has a large forehead.